nantli/repo-template/README.md

 - Giphy generator workflow (by @iamhughes) will need GIPHY_TOKEN secret to be set at your repo, profile or organization level, in order to work.
 - Label commenter workflow (by @peaceiris) configuration is customized to be used inside @nantli and before you can use it outside of the organization you will need to update [label-commenter-config.yml](.github/label-commenter-config.yml) to your liking.
 - Generate changelog workflow (by @loopwerk) assumes the use of [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format.
+- Multi labeler workflow (by @fuxingloh) configuration is also customized to be used inside @nantli and before you can use it outside of the organization you will need to update [labeler.yml](.github/labeler.yml) to your liking.
+- Label Checker workflow (by @agilepathway) configuration is also customized to be used inside @nantli and before you can use it outside of the organization you will need to update [labeler.yml](.github/workflow/label-checker.yml) to your liking.

 ### A quick introduction to Conventional Commits format